krizzdewizz/saeubere-deinen-weg/README-en.md

 And don't smoke at all.
 We don't want to promote smoking with our "coolness".

 100% non-smokers are also welcome!
 This is how we demonstrate tolerance between smokers and non-smokers.

-**No "hard" drugs and alcohol, medication, glue and gasoline sniffing and what not**

-While some of us may get high and stoned in front of an "audience," we never want to give the impression that we're unfocused and just hanging out or chilling.
-No!
-We are here to clean up our environment and have fun doing it.

 It is very important that the group does not let anything be said.
 It's the most normal thing in the world.
 No one in the group raises a finger.
 If a "polluter" flicks his cigarette butt in front of our feet, we don't say anything, just pick it up and dispose of it properly.